SCIInstitute/ShapeWorks/docs/users/Windows_README.txt

 4. Run "conda_installs.bat"

+**Note:** You can also pass a different name for the installation environment: `conda_installs.bat shapeworks_new`

-   **Note:** If you already have anaconda/miniconda installed, this step may hang.
-If this step hangs, please uninstall anaconda/miniconda and re-install it and then run conda_installs.bat.
+**Warning:** If you already have anaconda/miniconda installed, this step may hang.
+If so please uninstall anaconda/miniconda, re-install it, then run conda_installs.bat again.
+This seems to be an occasional problem with Anaconda on Windows.

 5. Activate the shapeworks conda environment: "conda activate shapeworks"